josephsl/wintenApps/readme.md

 * In Windows 10, when an emoji group (including kaomoji and symbols group) is selected, NVDA will no longer move navigator object to certain emojis.
 * Added support for updated input experience panel (combined emoji panel and clipboard history) in Windows 11.
+* In Windows 11, it is again possible to use the arrow keys to review emojis when emoji panel opens.

 ## Notepad